ashutoshsaboo/criccli/README.md

 # Cric-CLI

-This project provides a Command Line Interface (CLI) to view the latest cricket scores of all international, as well as domestic matches happening all over the world.
+This project provides a Command Line Interface (CLI) to view the live cricket scores of all international, as well as domestic matches happening all over the world.

 ## Instructions-: